Stephen Ridings

 Stephen Thomas Ridings (born August 14, 1995) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the New York Yankees in 2021.

-Career
+Playing career

 Amateur career

 Ridings attended St. Anthony's High School in South Huntington, New York, and played college baseball at Haverford College.

 Chicago Cubs

 Ridings was drafted by the Chicago Cubs in the eighth round of the 2016 Major League Baseball draft.
 Ridings made his professional debut in 2017 with the rookie-level Arizona League Cubs, logging a 4.09 ERA in 12 appearances.
 In 2018, Ridings played for the Low-A Eugene Emeralds, pitching to a 4.15 ERA with 44 strikeouts in 34.2 innings across 22 games.

 Kansas City Royals

 On March 9, 2019, the Cubs traded Ridings to the Kansas City Royals for Donnie Dewees.
 Ridings spent the 2019 season with the rookie-level Idaho Falls Chukars, but struggled to a 4-3 record and 5.91 ERA with 88 strikeouts in 13 games (11 of them starts).
 Ridings did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On November 4, 2020, Ridings was released by the Royals organization.